graeyv/Advanced-Programming-Project-HSG/README.md

 ### 2.4) Data Cleaning

-The data_cleaning.py script can simply be run - you just need to make sure that all files are uploaded correctly.
+The data_cleaning.py script can simply be run - you just need to make sure that all files are loaded correctly.
 This program has a long runtime (approx. 30 minutes), but it does not necessarily have to be run, as the output file (dat_clean.csv) is also already provided.

 ## 3) Description of all folders/files
 ### 3.1) data